 Since 2014, the Scottish Poetry Library has worked with doctors to produce a similar book of poems for all new doctors graduating from Scottish medical schools.
 ‘I felt that the book motivated me to go into the wards and do a good job for the patients every day,’ wrote one new doctor, ‘but I also got some comfort in the poems that my challenges are not unique and there is a great support network within the profession.’

-To Learn the Future is published not-for-profit by the Scottish Poetry Library, and supported by professional organisations across the Scottish education sector, including significant support from the General Teaching Council of Scotland and the Educational Institute of Scotland, as well as AHDS, NASUWT and SSTA.
-Their support will help give these books free to all teacher training graduates in Scotland in 2018 and 2019.
+To Learn the Future is co-published by the Scottish Poetry Library and Polygon Books, and supported by professional organisations across the Scottish education sector, including significant support from the General Teaching Council of Scotland and the Educational Institute of Scotland, as well as AHDS.
+Their support will help give these books free to all teacher training graduates in Scotland up to 2023.

 “In supporting the project, we hope that the little book will not only accompany teachers throughout their careers, but also hope that the content will help maintain and sustain them during the highs and lows, the best of times and the worst of times of one of the best jobs in the world.”

 Ellen Doherty, Director of Education, Registration and Professional Learning, General Teaching Council of Scotland

 “Teaching is an exhausting and hectic career; it’s essential to be able to step back and breathe from time to time.
 This anthology of poems invites you to take 5 every so often by dipping into its contents and enjoying some reflections on the madness and majesty of the profession you have chosen.
 It’s safe to inhale.”

 Larry Flanagan, General Secretary, EIS

 To Face The Future E-Card for Book Week Scotland 2020

 To mark Book Week Scotland in 2020, we commissioned an e-card based on a poem taken from To Learn the Future, ‘Scaffolding’ by Eveline Pye.